Unit 3 - Practice Quiz

 C. A straight line connecting the leading and trailing edges

-D. The curved upper surface of the airfoil
+D. The front-most point of the airfoil

 5 Which of the four fundamental aerodynamic forces counteracts the weight of an aircraft during level flight?